burst-apps-team/burst-wiki/the-burst-api.md

 -   *requestType* is *issueCurrency*
 -   *name* is the currency name, 3 to 10 characters and longer than the currency code
--   *code* is the uppercase currency code with the following fee structure: three letters 25000 NXT, four letters 1000 NXT, five letters 40 NXT, re-issue 40 NXT
+-   *code* is the uppercase currency code with the following fee structure: three letters 25000 BURST, four letters 1000 BURST, five letters 40 BURST, re-issue 40 BURST
 -   *description* is the currency description
 -   *type* is the currency type bitmask, from least to most significant bit: exchangeable, controllable, reservable, claimable, mintable, non-shuffleable
 -   *initialSupply* is the initial currency supply (in QNT) (must match *maxSupply* unless mintable or claimable, must be zero for claimable)